 Overview

-Step 2: Put together a URL for the API call
+2: Put together a URL for the API call

 To build the URL for the API call, you will need 3 things: the URL of the HTTP method (Add consent in this case), your base URL, and your project token.

 First, navigate to our online API Reference and find the particular method.
 In this example, that would be Add consent, which is just a specific case of the Add event.
-At the top of the screen, you will find the URL that you need.
+At the top of the screen, you can find the URL that you need.

 [base URL]/track/v2/projects/[projectToken]/customers/events

 Notice that it has two parameters that you need to fill in: the base URL at the start and the project token in the middle.
-Both of these can be found and copied from Project Settings
+Find both of these and copy from Project Settings > Access management > API.
+This is the same place where you have created your API group.

 https://myinstance.exponea.com/track/v2/projects/12345678-abcd-1a2b-3c4d-123456789abc/customers/events

-Step 3: Create an authorization header
+3: Create an authorization header

-Because you are using the private access type, you will need to create a header using the Basic authentication that encodes the API Key ID / API Secret pair that Bloomreach Engagement has generated after creating the API group.
+Once you have the call URL, build the call’s header and body.
+Because you are using the private access type, create a header using the Basic authentication that encodes the API Key ID / API Secret pair that Bloomreach has generated after creating the API group.

-$auth_header = "Basic " . base64_encode($keyID . ":" . $secret)
+$auth_header = "Basic " . base64_encode($keyID . ":" . $secret)4: Build the body of the API call

 Example of an Add consent body